-If you’re craving exotic food, be aware that Asian curries and spices can also cause discoloration in your teeth.
+If you’re craving exotic food, be aware that curries and spices can also cause discoloration in your teeth.
+The bright orange/yellow/red of color is highly pigmented, leading to potential stains on your teeth.
 To keep your smile bright and shiny, only indulge yourself in a curry-craving every once in a while!

 While balsamic vinegar is probably one of the best low-calorie options to jazz up your salad, it can stick to your teeth and lead to staining.
 We strongly encourage eating salads, so if you choose balsamic vinegar as your dressing, be sure to brush right away!